banerRana/ITContractorsUnion/FAQ.md

 See [REPORTING_VIOLATORS](/REPORTING_VIOLATORS.md) For What You Can Do To Report H1B Scammers.

-#### Q. Why Are THESE Jobs Supposedly Real, When There Are So Many Bullshit Jobs On DICE, Monster, LinkedIn, Indeed, ZipRecruiter, Cyberoders, etc...
+#### Q. Why Are THESE Jobs Supposedly Real, When There Are So Many Bullshit Jobs On DICE, Monster, LinkedIn, Indeed, ZipRecruiter, CyberCoders, etc...
 A. Simple.
 In Order To File An LCA A Hiring Manager Must Swear Under Penalty Of Perjury That The Job Is Real, And Must Allow Americans To Compete For It.
 Unlike Bullshit Jobs On Bullshit Websites, These Listings Are Jobs That A Hiring Manager Can Go To Prison For Lying About.